Salt Lake West Side Stories: Post Twenty-One

 In our next installment of Salt Lake West Side Stories, we will learn about the British, Cornish, Irish, and the Jewish American people who called the west side their home.

 Would you like to read the next post?
-The Roots of Post-Civil War Immigration and Salt Lake City’s West Side
+Irish, Cornish, Welsh and Jewish Immigrants and Salt Lake City’s West Side

 Helen Papanikolas, “Life and Labor among the Immigrants of Brigham Canyon, Utah,” in Being Different, Stories of Utah Minorities, Favorite Readings from the Utah Historical Quarterly, ed.
 Stanford J Layton (Salt Lake City: Signature Books, 2001).